w7n/pororinpyuarin/README.md

 Area types <=3 use complex terrain (all sides).
 Types below use simple terrain (only unique for up&down)

-4 - Normal w/more unique blocks (WHICH?
-EMB's ! blocks maybe?)
+4 - Normal w/switch-dependant blocks (EMB's ! blocks etc.)

-5 - Normal w/cannons (only in this type will cannons be checked whilst refreshing level data)
+5 - Normal w/cannons & other enemy generators (only in this type will cannons be checked whilst refreshing level data)

-6 - Slippery & conveyer belt blocks
+6 - Normal w/time-dependant blocks

 7 - BG oriented, only for aesthetics, while only the most basic objects are used.